 Federal Cybersecurity Funding Program

 - First Health Advisory advocates that health organizations be incented to meet cybersecurity standards coupled with fiscal assistance.
-In addition, baseline phased requirements should include demonstration of these capabilities and others as governed by HHS.
+In addition, baseline (essential and enhanced) phased requirements should include demonstration of these capabilities and others as governed by HHS.

 - First Health Advisory implores lawmakers to set and raise the bar for cyber hygiene, awareness, and preparedness with investment motivation for qualifying health entities.
-Support should be available to all provider organizations, including IDNs, hospitals, clinics, dentistry, mental health, urgent care, virtual/digital health, alternative care delivery, community health, wellness, and health plan entities, regardless of size and scale.
+Support should be available to all health and public health entities, including IDNs, hospitals, clinics, dentistry, mental health, urgent care, virtual/digital health, alternative care delivery, community health, wellness, and health plan entities, regardless of size and scale.

 Workforce Development Assistance